codefellows/seattle-dotnet-401d3/Midterm/Readme.md

 - Group agreement
 - Git Hub set up
 - User Stories
-- VSOnline setup
+- VSOnline setup (this is where your user stories will live)

 ## Design/Requirements
+**Design and planning assets must be completed before starting any code**
-- Design Diagram for your database
+- Database schema for your database
 - Design Diagram on your project layout
 	- WireFrames
 	- Work flow